mikiw/DexProtocol/README.md

 # Solutions.
 - TODO: Brief introduction of solutions for given problems.
 - TODO: What is Asset/Order data structure?
 What contracts are needed?
 Or how custom-made blockchain will look like?
-- TODO: Who will pay for gas?
-Clients of order or market makers?
-- TODO: If we have an order book
 - TODO: Orders with a lump sum fee for all like in a centralized world (NYSE/Nasdaq/Binance) that the client needs to pay?
 - TODO: Competing market makers with a lump sum or dynamic fees?